Last Updated: May 2026 · 3 months of testing · 3,000+ verified user reviews

 ActiveCampaign Exclusives

-ActiveCampaign integrates email, SMS, Facebook Custom Audiences, and on-site messaging into unified campaigns.
-You can trigger SMS messages based on email behavior, show site messages to email subscribers, and retarget non-openers on Facebook—all coordinated in one automation.
+Multi-Channel Marketing: ActiveCampaign integrates email, SMS, Facebook Custom Audiences, and on-site messaging into unified campaigns.
+Trigger SMS messages based on email behavior, show site messages to email subscribers, and retarget non-openers on Facebook — all coordinated in one automation.
+GetResponse is primarily email-focused.

-GetResponse has 170+ integrations covering the essentials, but for complex tech stacks, ActiveCampaign’s ecosystem is unmatched.
+870+ Native Integrations: Salesforce, Pipedrive, QuickBooks, Xero, Slack, Microsoft Teams, Eventbrite, Drift, Intercom, and 860 more.
+GetResponse has 170+ covering the essentials.
+For complex tech stacks, ActiveCampaign’s ecosystem is unmatched.

 Ease of Use: The 30-Minute vs 3-Hour Onboarding